 Not include an AKM Suite Selector element.

-Include a Diffie-Hellman Parameter element.
+Include a Diffie-Hellman/ML-KEM Parameter element.

-Indicate the chosen finite cyclic group in the Diffie-Hellman Parameter element, which is the same as the finite cyclic group in the Diffie-Hellman Parameter element of the first Authentication frame.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, indicate the chosen finite cyclic group in the Diffie-Hellman/ML-KEM Parameter element, which is the same as the finite cyclic group in the Diffie-Hellman/ML-KEM Parameter element of the first Authentication frame.

+If the AKM is AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, indicate ML-KEM-1024 in the Group/ML-KEM field of the Diffie-Hellman/ML-KEM Parameter element.

-Indicate its ephemeral public key in the Diffie-Hellman Parameter element.
+If the AKM is not AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, indicate its ephemeral public key in the Diffie-Hellman/ML-KEM Parameter element.

+If the AKM is AKM 00-0F-AC:<ANA#1> or AKM 00-0F-AC:<ANA#2>, indicate the ephemeral ciphertext in the Diffie-Hellman/ML-KEM Parameter element.

 Include a Nonce element to indicate ANonce.

-Otherwise, a responder that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE in the first Authentication frame with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman Parameter element nor a Nonce element nor an RSNE in the second Authentication frame for IEEE 802.1X authentication.
+Otherwise, a responder that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE in the first Authentication frame with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman/ML-KEM Parameter element nor a Nonce element nor an RSNE in the second Authentication frame for IEEE 802.1X authentication.

 After receiving the second Authentication frame with the status code set to SUCCESS, an originator shall:

-Validate that there is a Diffie-Hellman Parameter element and an RSNE included in the second Authentication frame and there is no AKM Suite Selector element in the second Authentication frame if the originator included a Diffie-Hellman Parameter element in the first Authentication frame.
+Validate that there is a Diffie-Hellman/ML-KEM Parameter element and an RSNE included in the second Authentication frame and there is no AKM Suite Selector element in the second Authentication frame if the originator included a Diffie-Hellman/ML-KEM Parameter element in the first Authentication frame.
 If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-Validate that there is no Diffie-Hellman Parameter element and no RSNE included in the second Authentication frame if the originator did not include a Diffie-Hellman Parameter element in the first Authentication frame.
+Validate that there is no Diffie-Hellman/ML-KEM Parameter element and no RSNE included in the second Authentication frame if the originator did not include a Diffie-Hellman/ML-KEM Parameter element in the first Authentication frame.
 If the validation fails, the originator shall discard the frame and terminate further protocol processing.

-Validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second Authentication frame is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first Authentication frame if the originator included a Diffie-Hellman Parameter element in the first Authentication frame.
-Validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame if the originator includes a Diffie-Hellman Parameter element in the first Authentication frame.
+Validate that the Group/ML-KEM field indication in the Diffie-Hellman/ML-KEM Parameter element in the second Authentication frame is the same as the Group/ML-KEM field indication in the Diffie-Hellman/ML-KEM Parameter element in the first Authentication frame if the originator included a Diffie-Hellman/ML-KEM Parameter element in the first Authentication frame.
+Validate that the pairwise cipher suite and the AKM indicated in the second Authentication frame are the same as the pairwise cipher suite and the AKM indicated in the first Authentication frame if the originator includes a Diffie-Hellman/ML-KEM Parameter element in the first Authentication frame.
 If the validation fails, the originator shall discard the frame and terminate further protocol processing.